RELIGHT – Research ExceLlence and Innovation in Global HealTh

 Who can apply?

-- UiO or OUS affiliates (faculty, hospital, postdoctoral fellows) belonging to established research groups and aspiring to be excellent researchers in Global Health with special emphasis on AMR, One Health, Global Infectious Diseases and Global Digital Health are welcome to apply;
+- UiO or OUS affiliates (faculty, hospital, postdoctoral fellows) belonging to established research groups and aspiring to be excellent researchers in global health;

 - at least one person in the group must be employed at UiO;

 - groups of which the PI or Co-PI is working at the Faculty of Medicine, UiO, will have an advantage;

 a person can be part of different applying groups, but can only hand in one application as the leading applicant.